Simple Math: Direct Mail + Email = Better Response

 Emails are strong in visual frequency.
 Since emails can be designed lots of ways, and with high frequency, reference a direct mail asset in the email.
 Visually connect the inserts of the direct mail package in the emails.
 And use snippets from the letter in the shorter form email, telling the story of the letter in multiple touches.
 Also, you can use the email as a preview for a letter package coming in the mail.
 If your open rates are 30%, then those folks may be on the lookout for the upcoming letter and be more inclined to open the letter, too.

 One of direct mail’s weaknesses is that postage is a necessary expense and the frequency needs to be paced based on your budget.
-It’s rare for a nonprofit to mail more than once per month to their donor base, and letter rate postage (even for nonprofits) is about $0.38 per piece.
+While it’s rare for a nonprofit to mail more than once per month to their donor base, letter rate postage is a variable cost and needs to be considered.
+Check with your mailing services provider for your best postage rate.

 Judo Block: Use different formats for mailing that may be less expensive.
-Postcard rates — especially for nonprofits — are less than letter rates and could be an alternative.
-The postcard postage usually runs about $0.24 per piece, and some mailing services co-mingle to get even lower rates (for a full rate sheet, see the USPS calculator).
+Postcard rates — especially for nonprofits — can be less than letter rates and could be an alternative.
+Some mailing services co-mingle to get even lower rates (for a full rate sheet, see the USPS calculator).
+Again, as you plan the project, ask your mailing services provider for postage prices.

 One of email’s weaknesses is that the donor data is incomplete.
 To make the subscription process easier and have lower barriers, many nonprofits just have name and email in their opt-in forms.
 That makes it faster to subscribe, but it doesn’t give you their home address, which limits your ability to do multichannel touches.